-6. Assessment and diagnosis (Consider physical/organic, social, psychological, and spiritual problems that can cause or exacerbate emotional/interpersonal symptoms; diagnose and assess client behavioral and relational health problems systemically and contextually; identify clients' strengths, resilience, and resources; evaluate level of risks; manage risks, crises, and emergencies; complete effective assessments and appropriately use the DSM V) SLO 1.3.
-4.2, 4.3
+6. Assessment and diagnosis (Consider physical/organic, social, psychological, and spiritual problems that can cause or exacerbate emotional/interpersonal symptoms; diagnose and assess client behavioral and relational health problems systemically and contextually; identify clients' strengths, resilience, and resources; evaluate level of risks; manage risks, crises, and emergencies; complete effective assessments and appropriately use the DSM V) SLO 1.3, 4.2, 4.3 tive assessments and appropriately use the DSM V) SLO 1.3.
+4.2, 4.3 Internship 1.

-+.3 Internship 1.
 Internship 2.
 Internship 3.
 Internship 4.
 Completes case Draws on observation Regularly Integrates Demonstrates integrated case assessments for each and formal assessments multiple levels of analysis conceptualization across case that take into to formulate systemic and theories in multiple levels of analysis account multiple hypotheses that connect conceptualizing and that guides in-session systemic levels; able to goals, diagnoses, and managing a case clinical decisions and case to assess level of risk intervention, including (biological, sociological, management and seek help as management of risks and interpersonal, spiritual, needed.
 Routinely crises and relevant DSM etc.), including areas of identifies areas of diagnoses. resilience and relevant resilience.
 DSM diagnoses.

-7. Multiple Systems (understand and work along-side other recovery-oriented behavioral health services; develop and maintain collaborative working relationships with referral resources, other practitioners involved in the clients' care, and payers.
+5. Multiple Systems (understand and work along-side other recovery-oriented behavioral health services; develop and maintain collaborative working relationships with referral resources, other practitioners involved in the clients' care, and payers.
 Work collaboratively with other stakeholders, including family members, other significant persons, and professionals not present; respect multiple perspectives) SLO 4.2

 Internship 1.
 Internship 2.
 Internship 3.
 Internship 4.
-Works Aware of scope of Practices within scope of Recognizes own clinical collaboratively with other all practice of MFTs and MFT, makes appropriate contributions within an other stakeholders as they identifies other referrals, and attends to interdisciplinary system of intersect in client care. persons and other stakeholders, care; engages family professionals whether or not present. members and other significant to the significant persons. case. significant to the whether of not present.
+Works Aware of scope of practice of MFTs and identifies other persons and professionals significant to the Practices within scope of MFT, makes appropriate referrals, and attends to other stakeholders, whether or not present.
+Recognizes own clinical contributions within an interdisciplinary system of care; engages family members and other significant persons. collaboratively with other all other stakeholders as they intersect in client care. case.